catsmells/obee/README.md

 # obee
-A text editor for the practical man.
+A text editor for the practical man or woman.

 ## TODO
 - making it sub-350 lines